 - take extra care where multiple tracks are involved

 - make sure your vehicle or trailer can clear track height

 - never try to beat a train by driving around crossing arms

 - do not stop or turn the vehicle off sitting on the track

 - always slow down and carefully look in both directions

 Although waiting for a train to clear an intersection may require a little extra time and patience, it is a small price to pay.
-Trains are among the heaviest vehicles used in the transport industry on land and, even travelling at a speed comparable to highway traffic, it can take miles for a moving train to come to a complete stop.
-Unfortunately, even a minor train accident can result in a loss of limb, permanent disability or death.
+Trains are among the heaviest vehicles used in the transport industry on land and, even traveling at a speed comparable to highway traffic, it can take miles for a moving train to come to a complete stop.
+Unfortunately, even a minor train accident can result in a loss of limb, permanent disability, or death.

 If you or someone you love has been injured in an auto-train collision, don't hesitate to call Schackow & Mercadante to review the details of your personal injury claim in a timely manner.